Electrical and Computer Engineering REU

 - Food budget: $175

 The following four projects are available for the coming summer.
-Interested students are encouraged to apply.
 Questions about any of the projects or the REU program in general should be directed to Amy Kostrewa (firstname.lastname@example.org).
-To be considered for any project, students must apply online through the link above.
+To be considered for any project, students must apply online – Apply Now

 Heterogeneous Datacenter Design and Deployment